eclipse-ide/.github/profile/README.md

 Most active projects release quarterly about the same time in a coordinated processes called the _Simultaneous Release_.

 The [Eclipse Download page](https://www.eclipse.org/downloads/packages/) provides various predefined _Eclipse IDE Packages_, each of them bundling a different set of Features and Plug-ins from the corresponding SimRel.
-Users can further customize their Eclipse IDE by installing more Features/Plug-ins from the [Simultaneous Release Repository](https://download.eclipse.org/releases/), the [Eclipse Marketplace](https://marketplace.eclipse.org/) or just any p2-Repository available for them.
+Users can further customize their Eclipse IDE by installing more Features/Plug-ins from the [Simultaneous Release Repository](https://download.eclipse.org/releases/), the [Eclipse Marketplace](https://marketplace.eclipse.org/) or just any p2-repository available to them.
 Undesired Features can also be uninstalled.

 #### Fundamental components

-:globe_with_meridians: **Platform** contains the core code that powers Eclipse as a Rich Client Platform (RCP), which is used to build powerful desktop applications, no matter the type of app.
+:globe_with_meridians: Eclipse-**Platform** contains the core code that powers Eclipse as a Rich Client Platform (RCP), which is used to build powerful desktop applications, no matter the type of app.

 :computer: **JDT** is all about the tools for developing Java within the IDE, making Java development smooth and efficient.